Academic Innovation Award

 - conceptualization and evaluation of the innovation project grounded in the relevant literature

 This award shall normally be awarded once to any single innovation, but may be awarded more than once to a specific individual, pair, or team over the course of their career at Dalhousie.

 Value of Award

 $2000 to the individual or team towards either a future innovation project related to teaching and learning or the ongoing evaluation of their current innovation.
 Recipients will be expected to submit a follow-up report detailing the project outcomes.

 - Letter of nomination

 - The nominee(s) abbreviated CV(s) (max.
 4,000 words, 12pt, single-spaced, per individual)

 - A description of the innovative approaches, contributions, and accomplishments in areas such as pedagogical frameworks, teaching methods, course design, curriculum development, assessment methods, various tools and technologies, along with a rationale as to why these contributions are considered innovative and effective in enhancing student learning. (max.
 10 pages)

 - Two letters of support from current and/or former students

 - Two letters of support from colleagues

-- Additional supporting materials (e.g., course descriptions, publications or presentations on the innovation, written comments from student ratings of instructions, student recruitment and retention data, student work, additional letters of support, etc.) (max.
+- Additional supporting materials (e.g., course descriptions, publications or presentations on the innovation, written comments from Student Learning Experience Questionnaire, student recruitment and retention data, student work, additional letters of support, etc.) (max.
 10 pages)

 The nominator is responsible for submitting the award nomination package on or before the deadline.
 In the case of self-nominations, the self-nominator should seek a colleague to request, collect and submit letters of support on their behalf to ensure confidentiality.
 This colleague shall submit the letters as a separate electronic file to the Centre for Learning and Teaching.